An Overview of Survey Use

 Understandably, critics of survey research point out these limitations as a reason to question the results of many studies.
 But with any assessment tool, there will be measurement error.
 Proponents of survey research point out that having a reasonable estimate, even if not perfect, is often better than having no data at all.
 However, when conducting survey research you must recognize, attend to, and address threats to validity by designing and creating good surveys.

 Types of Surveys

 Surveys can take various forms, but the most common form is a questionnaire.
-In this course I will also explain how to create a scale.
+In this course, we will also discuss how to create a scale.
 The basic difference between these two types of surveys is the relationship between the items on the survey instrument.

-In a questionnaire, each item stands on its own and is reported separately.
+Each item stands on its own in a questionnaire and is reported separately.
 Each item provides data that can help answer different parts of the research question.
 In a scale, the items work together to describe a specific construct or an attribute of an individual participant.
 Each item in the scale focuses on one aspect of the construct.
-In a scale, the items responses are combined to create a score.
+In a scale, the item responses are combined to create a score.
 The construct being measured is often affective in nature in that it describes some attribute of the individual respondent.
 For example, a scale might measure typical feelings, attitudes, or perceptions about something.
 The resulting score is an indication of the magnitude and direction of the attribute being measured.